 For many, myself included, this was my introduction to the Tales franchise.
 I picked it up upon release and beat it in 5 days.
 To say I was hooked is putting it lightly.

 Tales of Symphonia combines the action combat the franchise is known for, an impressive cast of voice actors, and plenty of game time and worlds to explore.
 The story is on par for a JRPG; cheesy, to say the least.
 It bears repeating again, though, that I spent 70 hours across 5 days playing this game.
 Each day was time well spent.

 Baten Kaitos: Eternal Wings and the Lost Ocean

 Baten Kaitos is not for everyone.
-Those that are willing to take the plunge, however, will be rewarded with a wonderful card-based RPG that’s also one of the best Gamecube games out there.
+Those who are willing to take the plunge, however, will be rewarded with a wonderful card-based RPG that’s also one of the best GameCube games out there.

 Paper Mario and the Thousand Year Door